t7snow/t7snow/README.md

 # :rocket: what am I up to?

 Currently I am a Computer Science student at George Mason University, graduating in 2025 with a bachelors in Computer Science.
-I am working on a few personal projects that will release here soon.
+I am currently working at Naval Surface Warfare Center as a Student Trainee.
+Some more here soon.

 ## where to read more about me